wolfs/gradle-jpi-plugin/README.md

 Be sure to add the jenkinsPlugin { ... } section before any additional repositories are defined in your build.gradle.

+## Dependencies on other jenkins plugins

+If your plugin depends on a different jenkins plugin you can specify the dependency in the following way:

+	dependencies {
+		providedCompile 'org.jenkinsci.plugins:git:1.1.15'
+		jenkinsPlugins 'org.jenkinsci.plugins:git:1.1.15@jar'
+	}

+Adding the dependency to the `providedCompile` configuration will make all of classes from the dependencies of the plugin you depend on available during compilation.
+Adding it to the `jenkinsPlugins` on the other hand will make all classes of the plugin you depend on available during compilation and also add the dependency to the manifest of your plugin.
+Note that for the `jenkinsPlugins` configuration you want to use the artifact only notation (append `@jar` if you're using the semicolon notation as in the example or specify `ext: 'jar'` if you're using the map-style notation).

+If you wish to optionally depend on a plugin then use `optionalJenkinsPlugins` configuration instead of `jenkinsPlugins` configuration.

 ## Usage

 * 'gradle jpi' - Build the Jenkins plugin file, which can then be